mCodex/react-native-rooster/README.md

 ### 🎨 Beautiful by Default
 - Elegant card design with smooth shadows
 - 4 built-in variants: success, error, warning, info
-- Responsive to all screen sizes
+- Responsive to all screen sizes and orientations

+### 📱 Responsive & Adaptive
+- **Dynamic width** for top/bottom CENTER position using `useWindowDimensions`
+- **Orientation-aware** - adapts instantly to device rotation
+- **Tablet-friendly** - looks great on all screen sizes
+- **Split-screen compatible** - works with foldables and multi-window layouts
+- Smart margin handling that adapts to available space
+- Left/right alignments maintain constrained width for consistency

 ### 🧩 Composable & Extensible
 - Use built-in renderer or provide your own